 Mastering engineers also aim to achieve an overall balance, but unlike mixing, they do so across a broader spectrum throughout the song and the entire album.

-The goal of mastering is to polish the mix to the best possible sound and make your song(s) sound like other professional songs heard on streaming platforms, on the radio, in movies…
+The goal of mastering is to polish the mix to the best possible sound and make your song(s) sound like other professional songs heard on streaming platforms, on the radio, or in movies…

 - The goal is to make the track louder.